 - Experiencing hunger during childhood can have a life-long impact on your mental and physical health and educational achievement.

 - Many of the families that Feeding America food banks serve work part-time or full-time jobs.
 However, low wages, underemployment, and necessary expenses like rent prevent families from meeting their basic needs.

 - Federal nutrition programs, like SNAP and WIC, feed millions every year.
-Yet, many who struggle with hunger are unlikely to qualify for these programs because they are employed or have incomes slightly above the poverty-line.
+Yet, many who face hunger are unlikely to qualify for these programs because they are employed or have incomes slightly above the poverty line.